 Congregations and presbyteries may call and ordain as ministers and elect and ordain as ruling elders LGBTQI persons (married or single) with the provision that liberty of conscience and action regarding participation in ordinations, inductions and installations be granted to ministers and ruling elders.
 (A&P 2021, p.
 584)

 These changes to The Presbyterian Church in Canada’s theology and practice are the result of reports and denominational discernment since the mid-1980s.
-The following reflects statements currently endorsed by The Presbyterian Church in Canada as well as a timeline of actions related to LGBTQI people and the church.
+Prior to June 2021, the church’s position was that “Christian marriage is a union in Christ whereby a man and a woman become one in the sight of God” (Living Faith 8.2.3), and reports in 1985 and 1994 described same-sex sexual relationships as “a departure from God’s created order” (A&P 1985, pp. 238-241, 31; A&P 1994, pp. 251-274, 56).
+The following reflects statements currently endorsed by The Presbyterian Church in Canada as well as a timeline of actions related to the church’s discernment about sexual orientation, marriage and the roles of LGBTQI people in ministry.

 Principles that General Assembly has endorsed:

-- The Presbyterian Church in Canada affirms that all people whatever their sexual orientation or gender identity are equally beloved by God.
-(A&P 2021, RCL No. 2)
+• The Presbyterian Church in Canada affirms that all people whatever their sexual orientation or gender identity are equally beloved by God.
+(A&P 2021, p.
+617, 22)

 Select actions endorsed by General Assembly